haebin827/my2-Noh/README.md

 | Swimming | Full-body workout | 2~3 |
 | Baseball | Great team sport | 2~4 |
 | Yoga | For your flexibility | 1~2 |

+---

+## Favorite Quotes

+> "The important thing is not to stop questioning." - *Albert Einstein*

+> "The greatest enemy of knowledge is not ignorance, it is the illusion of knowledge." - *Stephen Hawking*